Kitty123567890/AI-Running-Companion/README.md

 2) Start a run (realtime tracking)
 - Choose mode: Free Run or Destination Run.
 - Optional destination: enter a name or coordinates like `31.23,121.47`.
 If coordinates are provided, the app shows distance to destination.
+- A live map displays your route and current position.
+Click on the map to set the destination to the clicked coordinates.
 - Enter gender and age.
 - Click "Start" to begin.
 The app will track your position, instantaneous pace (min/km), average pace, distance, and time.
 Voice can announce metrics and remaining distance.